softwaremmm/gpas-tb-workflow/README.md

 ## testing
 For testing you need nf-test installed.
-You'll need the reference data and subworkflows set up as described for running locally.

 Currently there is only a single unit test.
 ```
 nf-test test tests/gather_knowledge.nf.test
 ```

-`pipeline.nf.test` is outdated

 ## Tags, Releases, and Committing